María Teresa Muñoz Guillén: Works

 Her works includes the realization of the Coat of arms of Aragon in original medieval techniques.
 The tapestry was commissioned by the parliament of Aragón (Aragonese Corts) and presented at the first official visit of Prince Felipe de Borbón (now King Felipe VI of Spain) who praised Muñoz Guillén's realization.
 Her work presided the parliamentary sessions in the Palace of the Aljafería from 2000 to 2006 when it was removed after a polemic about motifs considered offensive by some politicians.
 At that time, Muñoz Guillén made a spirited defense of her work and its symbolic value.
 In 2015, the tapestry was returned to its original place in the plenary hall and presides again over the parliamentary sessions of the Cortes.

+In 2025, one of her works was destroyed in Los Angeles during the Southern California wildfires.